 Market Diversity: Today, there is a wide array of stairlift options available, catering to various needs, and companies like Stannah Stairlifts have been in the business for an extended period.

 The history of stairlifts is more exciting than you think.
 It is old, and much can be covered, and it isn’t just a dull story of a bloke inventing it in his garage.
 Amazingly, stairlifts have come a long way.
 They’ve been around for so long that they predate the present generation.
 Early designs, including the folding chair by C.C.
 Crispen, contributed significantly to the functionality and user-friendliness of stairlifts.
+C.C.
+Crispen invented the first commercial stairlift, known as the Inclinator, in the 1920s to help individuals with mobility issues navigate between floors.
+The earliest stairlift concepts can even be traced back to King Henry VIII, whose serious leg injury and increasing weight made it difficult for him to climb stairs, prompting the use of a primitive stair-lift solution.
 This comes as a shock.

 History Of Stairlifts Key Points